 Treatment with methylprednisolone 120 mg/day was initiated for 3 days and resulted in marked relief with the disappearance of ascites.
-Prednisone 60 mg/day was progressively tapered and stopped 2 months later without relapse for a period over 3 years.
+Prednisone 60 mg/day was progressively tapered and stopped 2 months later without relapse since 3 years.

 The pathophysiology of EGE is unclear, but a history of atopy (asthma, eczema, allergic rhinitis) was reported in 44% to 80% of patients with EGE [4,9,10] as in our case; A family history of atopic disorder was found in 16 to 28% of cases [4,11].
 Food allergens might trigger eosinophil recruitment and activation in the gut wall [1,9].
 EGE is diagnosed with eosinophilic infiltration of the gut wall and/or serous membrane, with lack of extraintestinal disease and exclusion of other causes of eosinophilia.

-The mainstay treatment of EGE were corticosteroids, given at the dose of 40-60 mg/day for a brief duration (1 week to 4 months) .
+The mainstay treatment of EGE was corticotherapy, given at the dose of 40-60 mg/day for a brief duration (1 week to 4 months) .

-The prognosis of EGE is usually good; remission is reached spontaneously in 40% of cases and with steroid treatment in 95% .
+The prognosis of EGE is usually good; remission is reached spontaneously in 40% of cases and with steroid treatment in 95% of cases .
 Relapse was reported in 33% of EGE cases .
-Food allergy should be excluded when identified.
+Allergenic food should be excluded when identified.
 Steroid-sparing molecules have been proposed such as sodium cromoglycate for its mast cell-stabilizing properties, leukotriene receptor antagonist such as montelukast, antihistamines and monoclonal antibodies directed against IgE (omalizumab) and interleukin 5 (mepolizumab), with various results [1,8,12].

 Eosinophilic ascites remains a rare presentation of EGE, but the diagnosis procedure, based on pathology and the exclusion of other causes of eosinophilia, is important since steroids are highly effective.